 Researchers have also begun looking at tartaric acid derivatives as natural flame retardants (R).
 This looks promising as an eco-friendly treatment and is produced in large quantities in the normal course of making wine.

-Natural latex is an excellent eco-friendly and safe material from which to make mattresses.
-Unfortunately, many latex mattresses are made with synthetic latex, which is, essentially, a petroleum product chock-full of toxic chemicals that off-gas VOCs.
+Polyurethane isn’t the only problematic material in mattresses.
+While natural latex is an excellent eco-friendly and safe material from which to make mattresses, many ‘latex’ mattresses are actually made with synthetic latex.
+This is also a synthetic petroleum product chock-full of toxic chemicals that off-gas VOCs.

 Don’t get greenwashed.
 Check that the latex in your mattress of choice is actually natural latex.